hungibninc/video-sharing-be/README.md

 yarn
 ```

-This command will install all the necessary gems in your system.
+This command will install all the necessary dependencies in your system.

 ## Database Setup